 - A detailed description of the different daily tasks;

-Delivery of a work experience certificate by the Faculty (a cocktail party will be organized for all trainees).
-The students who did not submit their work experience report will not receive any certificate
+Delivery of a work experience certificate by the Faculty (The students who did not submit their work experience report will not receive any certificate).

 Finding a company